jolivain/trusted-firmware-a/docs/getting_started/build-options.rst

    builds, but this behaviour can be overridden in each platform's Makefile or in the build command line.

+-  ``ENABLE_FEAT_SB``: Boolean option dictating whether support for the Speculation Barrier feature (``FEAT_SB``) is available.
+This feature was made mandatory in Armv8.5-A, but is optional from Armv8.0-A onwards.
+As such, this option is always enabled when targeting Armv8.5-A or later, but is disabled by default otherwise.

 -  ``ENABLE_LTO``: Boolean option to enable Link Time Optimization (LTO) support in GCC for TF-A. This option is currently only supported for AArch64.
 Default is 0.